|

 only I never knew I wanted it.
 Her hair spiking served as a reminder

+of who and what she really was.
 Before, I'd asked for both teen and child Terra

 images, and a few of them had the spikes, and others didn't.
+But that wasn't the end to experimenting with her.

 No, I just couldn't be content working with a highly recognized